IP range polling

 To view and modify the properties of IP range polling:

-- Enable or disable IP polling by using the Enable range polling toggle button.
+- Enable or disable IP polling by using the Allow polling toggle button.

-- Configure the polling schedule.
+- Configure the poll schedule.
 By default, IP polling runs every 420 minutes (seven hours).

 When specifying the polling interval, make sure that this setting does not exceed the value of the IP address lifetime parameter.
 If an IP address is not verified by polling during the IP address lifetime, this IP address is automatically removed from the polling results.
 By default, the life span of the polling results is 24 hours, because dynamic IP addresses (assigned using Dynamic Host Configuration Protocol (DHCP)) change every 24 hours.

 Polling schedule options: